 Dark Matter is simply matter that cannot be seen.
-It has been detected with gravitational lensing that most matter in the universe is dark matter.
+It has been detected with gravitational lensing that some matter in the universe is dark matter.

 This thesis suggests that stars are shed from an orbiting pair of super massive bodies, called white holes.
 Each spiral galaxy has such a pair at its core.

 As ordinary matter is shed from the spinning pair of super massive bodies this matter becomes stars.
 Eventually stars lose their luminosity, often after they go nova and form into planets.